ptibbetts/styles.paultibbetts.uk/src/docs/02-naming-conventions.md

 They are similar to themes however they are used for scoping particular styles to a particular part of the site.

-They are similar to themes however they are used for scoping particular styles to a particular part of the site.

 An example of this may be a WYSIWYG editor, as [it's easier to change the styles on the scope than in the content](https://css-tricks.com/class-up-templates-not-content).